Distance: 18 miles one way plus ferry ride

 (This elevation profile obviously has no connection to reality.
 You do not ride 10,000 ft below sea level on this ride.
 The route is essentially flat—the only “hill” is the bridge itself.)

-Navigation is in one sense tricky, because the road system leading to the Bridge is complicated.
-A good map of the area or a sharp eye for signage helps.
-But in another sense finding your way is effortless—just follow all the rental bikes (anything with a sign that says Blazing Saddles).
+Navigation here is tricky, because the road system leading to the Bridge is complicated.
+There are signs, and you can just follow the stream of rental bikes (anything with a sign that says Blazing Saddles).

 The Bridge has fascinating stuff at both ends.
 At the south end there’s a visitor center (at South Vista Point) with interesting interactive displays about the history and physics of the bridge, a statue of Strauss the builder, and a section of suspension cable that awed me as a child and still does.
 Fort Point, well worth your time, is under the bridge a short ride below you.
 At the north end there’s a parking lot/viewing area with an iconic view of the City and a touching Lone Sailor Statue.

-Take the Tiburon Ferry to Pier 39 in San Francisco.
-Tiburon’s ferry terminal is peculiarly hard to find, but the town is tiny and the terminal has to be on the water so you’ll run it to ground eventually.
+Tiburon is a small, charming little town with one short main street, the unpretentious sibling to Belevedere.
+If you want the full Bay Area experience you’ll eat at Sam’s.
+Then find the ferry to San Francisco an take it to Pier 39.
+The ferry terminal is peculiarly hard to find, but the town is tiny and the terminal has to be on the water so you’ll run it to ground eventually.
 You can buy your ticket on the ferry, and they’re used to bikes and make it easy.
 The ferry ride across the Bay may be the best part of the loop, and it’s something you should do even if you left your bike at home.
 From Pier 39 work your way west along the waterfront through Fisherman’s Wharf, Fort Mason, the Marina, and finally Crissy Field and your car.
-The ride from Pier 39 can appear confusing and hectic, but not to worry—it’s a designated bike route and hundreds of riders manage it every day.
-Stay as close to the water as you can and everything will work out well.
-And there’s help: the SF Bicycle Coalition has made a great bicycle map of San Francisco, and it will guide you.
+Again, for route details see San Francisco’s Wiggle Loop.

 Adding miles: There are lots of good offshoots from this loop.
+The San Francisco portion is shared by the San Francisco’s Wiggle Loop ride around the City.
 At the north end of the Bridge you’re standing at the beginning of a splendid, fascinating loop through the Marin Headlands, Conzelman Rd. to Bunker Rd., which climbs and drops and wanders through Bay history, a lighthouse (you have to walk to), lagoons, beaches (with surfers), and stunning views of the Bridge, San Francisco, the Headlands, the Golden Gate (which is not the bridge but the channel the bridge crosses), and the Pacific Ocean.
 One section of Conzelman Rd. is a famously steep, short descent that’s open, smooth, with sweeping curves and a comfortable run-out at the bottom—in other words, blazingly fast.
 There’s a sign at the summit warning you it’s an 18% pitch, but I don’t believe it, and I encourage you not to be intimidated.
 It’s a blast.

 Afterthoughts: Time management is critical on this ride, because the Tiburon ferry stops running in the late afternoon, and if you miss the last one it’s a long ride back.
 Check the ferry schedule for the last run of the day, and calculate backwards to find your starting time, remembering to factor in lots of time for a leisurely pace and lots of lingering and snacking.